Canada's best transferrable points currency

 Compared to the other cards in the Membership Rewards family, the only occasion when it would make sense to pay with your Business Gold Card is when you’re spending with one of your three selected merchants.
 Otherwise, you’d be better off paying with the Business Platinum, since it offers 1.25 MR per dollar spent on regular purchases.

 Insurance isn’t necessarily the strong suit of the Business Gold Card.
 It doesn’t come with Emergency Travel Insurance, which is a key protection that many travellers view as mandatory.

-The Business Gold Card offers coverage of up to $500 in Baggage Delay Insurance and up to $100,000 in Travel Accident Insurance – these are lower limits than other American Express cards, like the Gold Rewards Card or the SPG Card.
+The Business Gold Card offers coverage of up to $500 in Baggage Delay Insurance and up to $100,000 in Travel Accident Insurance – these are lower limits than other American Express cards, like the Gold Rewards Card or the Bonvoy Card.

 As a business card, one type of coverage that the Business Gold Card does offer is the Disability Plan for Small Business, which will compensate you up to $10,000 if you, as a sole proprietor, suffer permanent, total disability as the direct result of an accidental injury.
 Useful to keep in mind, in case the unthinkable happens.

-As I've discussed, there's no requirement to be a registered small business owner of any kind.
+While the Business Gold Card is geared towards small business owners, there's no requirement to be a registered small business owner of any kind.
 Just apply as a sole proprietorship and put your own name in the "Business Name" field.
 There's also no minimum income requirement on this card.

 Applying via a referral link gives the maximum signup bonus on this card of 40,000 MR points.
 If you choose to apply via this route, consider using our referral link below to support the website.